What is it?

 The Workbook can be used by a diverse range of people working in forestry, natural resources, and agriculture, including biologists, foresters, planners, soil conservationists, and consultants.
 The Workbook is designed primarily for professionals, but motivated landowners will also be able to use it.
 People with clear management goals and knowledge about their local ecosystems can use the Workbook, whether they are making management decisions for individual parcels or across a broad landscape.

-See real-world examples of how forest managers and landowners have used the Adaptation Workbook to consider climate change in their management at ForestAdaptation.org.
+- See real-world examples of how natural resources professionals, land managers, and landowners have used the Adaptation Workbook to consider climate change in their management at ForestAdaptation.org/demos.

 Learn more about the Adaptation Workbook